thavlik/machine-learning-portfolio/README.md

-# thavlik machine learning portfolio
+# Tom Havlik's Machine Learning Portfolio
 I am deep learning researcher that is applying for the 2022 medical school admission cycle and thought it necessary to offer concrete examples of how I work with medical data.

 For obvious reasons, none of my professional work is featured here.